daffainfo/ctf-writeup/b01lers CTF 2023/warmup/README.md

 > My first flask app, I hope you like it

 ## About the Challenge
-We were given a website without source code
+We were given a website without the source code

 ![preview](images/preview.png)